 We are looking forward to another year in China in 2017!
 Check back with us if you are interested in learning about Chinese culture and conducting research in the lab of a foreign university in a foreign country!

-The Research Experiences for Undergraduates (REU) program supports active research participation by undergraduate students in research areas, funded by the National Science Foundation (NSF).
+The Research Experiences for Undergraduates (REU) and Graduates (--G) program supports active research participation by all participating students in a variety of environmental and ecological research areas.
+This program is funded in part by the National Science Foundation (NSF), and the USDA National Institute of Food and Agriculture (NIFA).
 REU projects involve students, in meaningful ways, in ongoing research programs or in research projects specifically designed for the REU program.